 After completing their degree programs in fashion and apparel merchandising, graduates are prepared for entry-level jobs as stylists, visual merchandisers, fashion buyers, sales promotion coordinators, sales representatives and store managers.

-The BLS notes that employment of wholesale and retail buyers in all industries (except farm products ), which includes fashion buyers, was expected to grow by about 6% between 2014 and 2024.
+The BLS notes that employment of fashion designers was expected to grow by about 1% between 2018 and 2028.
 The success of the industry is highly dependent on the state of the economy and changing tastes of consumers so fluctuations in the number of jobs available are not uncommon.
 Having a college degree and computer skills may make it easier for workers to move into managerial positions.

 Apparel merchandisers need an associate's or bachelor's degree in fashion merchandising or a related field.
 They can hold a variety of jobs, including fashion buyer and store manager.
-Job growth is expected to be steady through 2024, but this is a field highly dependent on the state of the economy and consumer behavior.
+Job growth is expected to have little to no change through 2028, but this is a field highly dependent on the state of the economy and consumer behavior.